 We have discussed some of the benefits for having a forged kitchen knife.
 As I mentioned above, the forged knife is usually a good indicator of a good quality chef knife.
 However, the forged knife is not the only quality kitchen knife.

 High-end Japanese cutlery brands, which originated from Seki, Japan, the birthplace of the Samurai Sword, have developed their own knife manufacturing process.
 They do not have traditional German cutlery features like forged, full-tang, and bolster, but, they also produce the some of best quality kitchen knives.
+Check out the worldly-known Japanese cutlery brands; Global, Shun, and Mac.

 Japanese kitchen knives tend to be much more light-weight than their German counterparts and are extremely sharp-edged.
 Some people think all blade edges are the same.
 Nothing could be further from the truth.
 The blades of typical German knives keep their edges at 20-22 degrees per side, while Japanese blades are angled at somewhere between 15 and 18 degrees per side, giving you a much more- razor-like edge.